 - Node A → Node B → Node C → Node D → Node E.

-Once data is received to the node in the network, then with the help of MAC Address (Media Access Control), Node identifies whether that data belongs to itself or not, and processes the data accordingly.
+Once data is received by the node in the network, then with the help of MAC Address (Media Access Control), the Node identifies whether that data belongs to itself or not, and processes the data accordingly.

 Suppose in the case where all the nodes in the ring topology want to transfer the data.
 And each node transmits the data at the same time.
 Then the whole data will collide with each other because the data transmitted in the frame is just an electromagnetic signal.
 This is exactly like we have seen for bus topology.
 So to avoid this issue, protocols like the Token Ring Passing protocol are used by the workstations for the transmission of data.
 With this protocol data flows in one direction and only one node is allowed to transmit the data at a time.